vg-json-data/sm-json-data/logicalRequirements.md

 - _stuck_: An enum with possible values "top" or "bottom", indicating the part of the room where Ridley gets stuck, allowing Samus to freely avoid damage from Ridley while inflicting damage to Ridley.
 If Ridley is stuck at the bottom of the room, then damage can be inflicted at a higher rate (not taking into account lag, which may be increased if a Crystal Flash is used in G-mode):
   - Supers can be used once every 0.34 seconds.
   - Missiles can be used once every 0.17 seconds.
-  - Power Bombs can be used once every 2.65 seconds.
   - A charged beam shot can be used once every 1.1 seconds.
+  - Power Bombs can be used once every 2.65 seconds, though because there is no known way to keep Ridley stuck while using Power Bombs, strats should set `powerBombs` to `false` when `stuck` is `true`.

 ### Other requirements